blackbaud/skyux-builder-plugin-code-block/README.md

-# Stache Code Block Plugin
+# Stache Code Block Plugin (Deprecated)

 [![npm](https://img.shields.io/npm/v/@blackbaud/skyux-builder-plugin-stache-code-block.svg)](https://www.npmjs.com/package/@blackbaud/skyux-builder-plugin-stache-code-block)
 [![status](https://travis-ci.org/blackbaud/skyux-builder-plugin-stache-code-block.svg?branch=master)](https://travis-ci.org/blackbaud/skyux-builder-plugin-stache-code-block)

+### NOTE: This plugin has been deprecated in favor of an [all-inclusive plugin](https://github.com/blackbaud/skyux-builder-plugin-stache).

 This [SKY UX Builder](https://github.com/blackbaud/skyux-builder) plugin converts the `innerHTML` of all `<stache-code-block>` elements to HTML entities.
 This is done to prevent Angular from resolving bindings, and to display HTML elements as text.
 This plugin is intended to be used with [Stache 2 Components](https://github.com/blackbaud/stache2).